 Radiation Hardness Test

-They are performed to ensure the reliability of electronic equipment used in high-radiation environments such as space, aerospace, military, and nuclear fields.
+Radiation hardness tests are typically conducted at particle accelerator facilities.
+These tests are essential to ensure the reliability of electronic systems operating in high-radiation environments such as space, aerospace, military, and nuclear applications.

-In space or high-altitude environments, high-energy particles and radiation (protons, electrons, neutrons, gamma rays, etc.) that the Earth’s atmosphere cannot block are present.
+In space or high-altitude environments, high-energy particles and radiation-such as protons, electrons, neutrons, and gamma rays-are present in abundance, as they are not blocked by the Earth’s atmosphere.
 When these particles collide with semiconductor chips, they can cause the following serious problems:

 -